bentomhall/nih-system/homebrewery/world/player-options.md

 - Cast time: 1 action
 - Range: Touch
 - Duration: Instantaneous
-- Classes: Bard, Cleric, Druid, Paladin, Ranger, War Mage (Heavy Assault)
+- Classes: Bard, Cleric, Druid, Paladin, Ranger, Warmage (Heavy Assault)
 ____
 Your touch unlocks the deep reserves inside your target.
 One willing creature touched can expend and roll up to two unused hit dice.
 For each hit die expended, they can choose one of the following
 - Regain hit points equal to the amount rolled plus their Constitution modifier.